 3. Disordered eating behaviors:

 Negative body image is a risk factor for the development of disordered eating behaviors in children.
-This can include restrictive eating, binge eating, purging, or engaging in unhealthy weight control practices, which can have severe physical and psychological consequences.
+This can include restrictive eating, over eating, purging, or engaging in unhealthy weight control practices, which can have severe physical and psychological consequences.

 4. Poor body functionality: